VideojogosLusofona/PyXYZ/README.md

 The Mesh contains a list of polygons, with each polygon being a list of vertex positions in local space.
 There are no indexing primitives as simplicity is the main driver of the engine.

-The Material class stores the rendering properties like line color and width.
+The Material class stores the rendering properties like line Color and width.
 A single material can be used by multiple meshes for rendering.

 The current implementation of PyXYZ uses Pygame for the actual render- ing.
 We chose Pygame for its simplicity, support for polygon rendering and full software implementation.